 The Travel Together Ticket can be especially valuable for first & business class tickets

-The British Airways Visa Signature® Card offers a generous sign-up bonus that many people are eligible for, and Avios are especially useful for shorthaul awards, where other programs often charge a disproportionate number of points.
-If you’re eligible for the card’s sign-up bonus but don’t yet have it, I’d seriously consider applying.
+The British Airways Visa Signature® Card offers a generous welcome bonus that many people are eligible for, and Avios are especially useful for shorthaul awards, where other programs often charge a disproportionate number of points.
+If you’re eligible for the card’s welcome bonus but don’t yet have it, I’d seriously consider applying.